amankowski/basic_python/day-1/exercises.md

 Four tricks we will talk about here:
 * If you want to add two strings together simply do `'one string' + 'another string'`.
 * If you want to figure out what the length of a string is use `len()`.
 * slicing: `string[0: 4]` will make a new string with only the first four letters of the old string. `string[0]` will only print the first letter.
 Unlike humans, python starts counting at 0.
+(The `string` here is a variable name)
 * `max()` gives the highest alphabetical letter in a string, `min()` the lowest alphabetical letter

 ##### exercises